 • the person intends the course of conduct to coerce or control the other person; and

-At this stage the new coercive control laws won’t come into effect until 2025, but this Bill still represents a significant step forward in addressing domestic violence in the state.
+At this stage, the new coercive control laws in QLD won’t come into effect until 2025, but this Bill still represents a significant step forward in addressing domestic violence in the state.

 What is Coercive Control?